jakubito/fnes/README.md

 - Small and efficient webassembly core
 - Lightweight javascript client for browsers
 - Real-time adjustments of emulation settings
-- Custom keyboard mappings and [standard gamepads](https://www.w3.org/TR/gamepad/#dfn-standard-gamepad) support
+- Custom keyboard mappings and [standard gamepads](https://www.w3.org/TR/gamepad/#dfn-standard-gamepad) support up to two players
 - ZIP files support
 - Full screen support

 ## Supported mappers

+Click on the links below to see which games _should_ be currently compatible with FNES.
+Please note it is still in development, there may be random glitches and crashes with certain titles.

 - [NROM (0)](https://nescartdb.com/search/advanced?ines_op=equal&ines=0)
 - [MMC1 (1)](https://nescartdb.com/search/advanced?ines_op=equal&ines=1)